zulianperdana/react_native_github/README.md

 ## Main Features:

-- Login using your GitHub account with password / personal access token
+- Login using your GitHub account with password / personal access token (only works with account with no 2 Factor Auth)
 - Browse commit by repository
 - Offline Capability, you can access your search history and their commits without internet connection
 - Dark Mode